 Students in the College of Engineering do not need to notify us if they plan to use the Engineering Exception.
 Similarly, students who began in the program prior to Fall 2016 may be following a slightly different coursework and experiential learning requirement.
 Even though your degree audit will not say "requirements complete", you will still be cleared for graduation if you meet the exception requirements.

-If your honors degree audit shows you have completed the required coursework but does not reflect 12 experiential learning credits*, you will receive a form via email within a month after the degree application deadline through which you can apply for the University Honors designation.
-If you believe you should have received this form and have not, please contact us at email@example.com.
+If your honors degree audit shows you have completed the required coursework but does not reflect 12 experiential learning credits*, you will receive an email within a month after the degree application deadline to encourage you to report any missing experiences from your Honors degree audit.
+If you believe you should have received this email and have not, please contact us at email@example.com.

 *Students completing honors in the major will not see this on their University Honors degree audits.
 However, your work towards honors in the major should otherwise be clear to us; if you have 12sh of honors coursework and are working towards honors in the major, you should fall into category 1.
 If, however, you are working towards honors in the major and do receive the form referenced in category 2, it will be imperative to respond in a timely way so that we can clear up the missing information with you and your department or college.